DevasmitDutta/DevasmitDutta.github.io/_pages/publications.md

 Following works provides a demonstration of my research work in the domain of computational mechanics and machine learning architectures like Multi-layer Perceptron, and gradient-boosted library, Xgboost.

-+ Devasmit Dutta, Dr. Mohammed M. Rahman, Akash K. Behera, An open source-implementation of a phase-field model for dynamic brittle-fracture using Gridap in Julia. _Journal of Mathematics and Mechanics of Solids._
++ **Devasmit Dutta**, Dr. Mohammed M. Rahman, Akash K. Behera, An open source-implementation of a phase-field model for dynamic brittle-fracture using Gridap in Julia. **_Journal of Mathematics and Mechanics of Solids._**
-+ Devasmit Dutta, Dr. Ravi Prakash, Dr. M. Z. Naser, Fire Resistance Analysis of Steel Members through Artificial Intelligence. _Journal of Engineering Structures._
++ **Devasmit Dutta**, Dr. Ravi Prakash, Dr. M. Z. Naser, Fire Resistance Analysis of Steel Members through Artificial Intelligence. **_Journal of Engineering Structures._**